 The Waste Less, Recycle More grant program snapshot for 2017-21 (PDF 198KB) contains a breakdown of funding allocations.

-Waste Less, Recycle More provides funding for business recycling, organics collections, market development, managing problem wastes, new waste infrastructure, local councils and programs to tackle illegal dumping and litter.
+Waste Less, Recycle More provides funding for business recycling, organics collections, market development, managing problem wastes, new waste infrastructure, research and development, local councils and programs to tackle illegal dumping and litter.

 The initiative is funded through the waste levy and is the largest waste and recycling funding program in Australia.